tresoldi/ngesh/README.md

 ```

 The package is, however, designed to be used as a library.
 If you have
-PyQt5 installed (which is *not* listed as a dependency and must be installed
-separately), the following code will pop up the ETE Tree Viewer on a random tree:
+PyQt5 installed, the following code will pop up the ETE Tree Viewer on a random tree:

 ```bash
 python3 -c "import ngesh ; ngesh.show_random_tree()"